 They’ve also been manufacturing hard seltzers, which have become extremely popular over the last few years.

-Their premium seltzer brand is called Bon & Viv, but they’ve also been releasing new seltzer flavors through established beer brands like Bud Light and Michelob.
+Their premium seltzer brand is Bon & Viv, but they’ve also released new seltzer flavors through established beer brands like Bud Light and Michelob.

 Anheuser Busch InBev stock has bounced back from the stock market crash of March 2020.

 They’ve been taking active steps to reduce their debt and improve earnings, so there’s still room to grow.

 Additionally, the company offers a solid dividend yield of 2.23 percent.